How it works

 Section 07 · The platform

-Live enforcement feed Agent identity panel Policy configuration Vault export
+Live authorisation feed Agent identity panel Policy configuration Vault export

 Section 08 · Deployment patterns